-Performance Planning – First Quarter of the Year
+Performance Planning –

 Performance planning includes three parts: setting job goals and objectives, reviewing the five competencies, and creating a professional development plan.
-Performance planning is done at the beginning of the fiscal year.
+Performance planning is done at the beginning of the performance year.
 Goals help make sure that what you're doing aligns with the organization's mission and priorities.

 Quarterly check-ins give employees and managers an opportunity to discuss the status of goals and accomplishments thus far, explore and understand priorities for the remainder of the year, and discuss progress of the development plan.
 It allows managers to give specific feedback and coaching, as well as provide a general sense of how performance is being measured without assigning ratings.
 An important part of the quarterly conversations is to recognize an employee's contributions.

-Performance Review – Fourth Quarter of the Year
+Performance Review –

 The year-end performance review is the formal performance assessment for the year.
 The purpose of a year-end assessment is to review achievements against goals and competencies, celebrate your successes, and document the progress you have made on your development plan.
 It also helps to ensure that all employees are fairly assessed, have a sense of accomplishment, and clearly understand how their accomplishments have helped drive DU's strategic plan, IMPACT 2025.